 Artist-in-Residence, Tangier Island, VA, Sleeping Bear Dunes National Lakeshore and Big Cypress National Preserve, Florida

-Debra has been juried into Plein Air competitions in Maryland, Pennsylvania, New York, Michigan, Maine, Delaware, New Jersey and Virginia and is a Signature Member of the Mid-Atlantic Plein Air Painters Association, Northport Art Association and the Glen Arbor Art Association.
+Debra has been juried into (and won) Plein Air competitions in Maryland, Pennsylvania, New York, Michigan, Maine, Delaware, New Jersey, Tennessee, Indiana, Texas, Louisiana and Virginia and is a Signature Member of the Mid-Atlantic Plein Air Painters Association (MAPAPA).

 Debra will teach two workshops at Crooked Tree Arts Center: "Painting Tropics" on May 23-24 and "Mastering Nocturnes" on May 25-26.